Summertime in the Belgrades

 Later this month, Kotlas, Russia, Greater Waterville's sister city, will celebrate the one hundredth anniversary of its founding.
 Four area residents will travel to Kotlas to join in the festivities.

 The four are Mark Fisher of Oakland, John and Lisa Fortier of Belgrade, and Gregor Smith, also of Belgrade.
-Mark Fisher is an Oakland town councilor and founder of American Academic Adventures, a new company that arranges student exchanges.
-John Fortier owns the State Farm Insurance Agency on Silver Street in Waterville, and his wife, Lisa, is daughter of non-Communist Russian refugees who came to New York City after World War II.
+The delegation's leader, Mark Fisher, is an Oakland town councilor, host father to many past Russian exchange students, and founder of American Academic Adventures, a new company that arranges student exchanges.
+Lisa Fortier is the daughter of non-Communist Russian refugees who emigrated to New York City after World War II, and her husband, John, owns the State Farm Insurance Agency on Silver Street in Waterville.
 Gregor Smith works at the L.L.Bean call center in Lewiston and for this newspaper.

 The group will fly out of Boston on June 4, arriving in St. Petersburg the next day.
 After four days of sightseeing, they will board a train for the 23-hour ride to Kotlas.
 There the festivities will begin on June 10, and will run for three days.
 The centennial celebrations will include a parade, fireworks, musical and theatrical performances, exhibitions, and a gala dinner.

 The delegation will remain in Kotlas until June 16, when they will board a train for Moscow.
 After two days in the Russian capital, they will fly back to the United States.
 You will get to read all about their adventures here in Summertime in the Belgrades later in the season.

 Home to around 80,000 people, Kotlas lies at the confluence of two mighty rivers, which are similar in size to the Mississippi and the Missouri.
 Unlike those two American rivers, however, the Northern Dvina and the Vychegda flow north, to the Arctic Sea.